 New York has two categories of impaired driving offenses:

-DWAI offenses—which prohibit driving a vehicle while impaired—are further broken down in three categories:
+DWAI offenses—which prohibit driving a vehicle while impaired—are further broken down into three categories:

 For purposes of New York's DWAI law, "ability impaired" means impairment to "any extent" of a driver's physical and mental abilities.
 A defendant with a blood alcohol content (BAC) of .07% or more but less than .08% is presumed to be DWAI.
 However, if the defendant's BAC is .05% or less, it's presumed that the driver's abilities to operate a vehicle weren't impaired.